Storidge/cio-user-docs/kubernetes_storage/node_removal.md

 # Remove a cluster node

-Decommisioning a node follows sequence below to drain node, remove from Storidge cluster, and then remove from Kubernetes:
-1. Drain node with `kubectl drain <NODENAME> --ignore-daemonsets`
-2. Update Storidge software with `cioctl node remove <NODENAME>`
+Run `cioctl node remove <NODENAME>` to remove a worker node from the cluster.
-3. Delete node with `kubectl delete node <NODENAME>`

-## 1. Drain node

-Run `kubectl drain <NODENAME> --delete-local-data --ignore-daemonsets` to drain the node.
-This marks the node as unschedulable stopping new pods from landing, and safely evicts pods on the node.
-Pods with replica sets are replaced by a new pod scheduled to another node.
-For pods with no replica sets use the `--force` option to drain, then bring up a new copy of the pod.

-## 2. Remove Storidge node
+This command performs the following sequence:

+1. Cordon the node, marking the node as unschedulable for new pods
+2. Drain node to safely evict pods to operating nodes
+3. Remove node from both Storidge and Kubernetes cluster

-Run `cioctl node remove <NODENAME>` to remove node.
-Volumes from the removed node are automatically reattached to new nodes where the pods are restarted.
+Volumes from the removed node are automatically reattached to new nodes where pods are restarting.

 After all data and metadata on the node is flushed, volumes detached and unmounted, the Storidge modules are unloaded.
 During the process of exiting the cluster, the node will show status 'leaving' in `cio node ls`.